-Together with our Resident Tutors Mr Clamp and Mr Bett, Sue our Matron and the wider Tutor Team, Wharflands celebrates all the different talents and interests of our boys and supports them in their endeavours.
-We nurture great academics, actors, musicians, artists and sportsmen - but above all Wharlands is a House where everyone is respected and treated as an individual.
+Together with our Resident Tutors, Mr Clamp and Mr Bett, Sue our Matron and the wider Tutor Team, Wharflands celebrates all the different talents and interests of our boys and supports them in their endeavours.
+We nurture great academics, actors, musicians, artists and sportsmen - but above all Wharflands is a House where everyone is respected and treated as an individual.

 You will only know what you can achieve when you try.

 My house team and I believe that a successful House is one that allows the boys in it to feel confident, secure and happy, and provides the encouragement, support and structure necessary for them to go to School every day and give their all in everything they do.
 A successful House is one where support is not only provided by the house staff, but also by the rest of the house community.
 A successful House is one in which a variety of backgrounds, experiences, interests, talents and personalities can all be shared, celebrated and enjoyed.